Dr. Robert F. Mullen

 - Over one-third of family members hide their relationship with their dysfunctional child or sibling to avoid bringing shame to the family.
 They are considered family undesirable, a devaluation potentially more life-limiting and disabling than the neurosis itself.

 - The media stereotypes neurotics as homicidal schizophrenics, impassive childlike prodigies, or hair-brained free-spirits.
-One study evidenced over half of U.S. news stories involving the dysfunctional allude to violence.
+One study evidenced roughly half of U.S. news stories involving emotional dysfunction allude to violence.